Theophile-Kango/tic-tac-toe/README.md

 Command line version of Tic tac toe for two players implemented in Ruby using POO.

+## Game Instructions

+Welcome to Tic-tac-toe game interface buddies!!!
+Keep the rules in mind and have fun!!
+Just in case you forgot, the rules are simple:
+- Choose only numbers that are available on the board when it's your turn
+- The first player got the 'X' symbol and the second an 'O'
+- The winner is the first one the have a three consecutive symbols, vertically, horizontally or cross side
+- Do not cheat and wait your turn ;-)

 ## Built With

 - Ruby